Execurve

 Trades the evaluation

-They trade on a simulated account against your rules — no client capital at risk for you.
+They trade a simulated account against your rules — no client capital at risk for you during this phase.

 3